CoryLR/minitest/README.md

-# User-Routine
+# User Routine

-User-Routine is a JavaScript library to automate user routines on web pages.
+User Routine is a JavaScript library to automate user routines on web pages.
 You can easily test features or create tutorials with actions such as click, await, and fill.

 ✨ See the [Live Demo](https://corylr.github.io/user-routine/) ✨